 We were lucky because we could directly ask our ophthalmologists friends the best LASIK clinics they’d recommend.
 This was followed by asking our colleagues about their own LASIK surgery experiences with various doctors.
 It’s how we put together our list of the 7 best LASIK clinics below.

 Disclaimers: We’re not affiliated to any clinic or doctor, and yes, doctors have to pay for LASIK too (although there is generally some discount extended to all doctors out of professional courtesy).
+Read this other post to find out the costs of LASIK in Singapore.

 1. Eagle Eye Centre